 Know all about your Oil?
 Is your Oil GOOD OR BAD??

-When we talk about using less oil in cooking, the most excited population is ladies who are curious to know which oil is good and which is bad?
+When we talk about using less oil in cooking, the most excited population is ladies, the cooks and the food lovers; who are curious to know that the oil they use is good or bad.

 My first sentence would be “No oil is Good or Bad”.
 It’s just that which is better.
 There is no oil which I can tell you is good and advise you to use it liberally.
 Oil is one of the empty calorie foods which will not give you any nutrient.
 It will give you only unhealthy calories.
 So any oil you take